 During the feasibility study, a mechanical concept is built around the optical path.
 At this stage of the design, the main lines are drawn, i.e. the positioning of the optical components and the supporting structure.
 It is then possible to estimate the external envelope and the mass of the instrument.
 The designer has access to computer-aided design software (CAD Catia V5), which also allows him to carry out mechanical and thermal pre-dimensioning calculations.

-The simplest of these models is the mechano-thermal model known as MT, which is only representative in terms of centre of gravity, inertia and thermal characteristics.
-The MT makes it possible, at reduced cost and time, to ensure the mechanical and thermal compatibility of the last model, the flight model called MV.
+The simplest of these models is the structural and thermal model known as STM, which is only representative in terms of centre of gravity, inertia and thermal characteristics.
+The STM makes it possible, at reduced cost and time, to ensure the mechanical and thermal compatibility of the last model, the flight model called FM.

 Other intermediate models will allow the functionalities and the external environment to be checked (temperature, vibration, life span, resistance to radiation, etc.).
-These intermediate models are the integration and qualification models, also called MIQ.
+These intermediate models are the engineering and qualification models, also called EQM.

-A QIM that is sufficiently close to the MV can be reconfigured into a spare model, or RM. -
+An EQM that is sufficiently close to the FM can be reconfigured into a spare model. -

 The design phase itself requires technological knowledge allowing the appropriate choice of materials, the detailed study of the mechanisms, the approach to the mechanical and thermal behaviour of the instrument.
 Software dedicated to the calculation of structures using the finite element method, such as Nastran, allows the behaviour of structures subjected to different stresses to be simulated.
 Simulations in linear or non-linear statics, dynamics, shock response, conductive and/or radiative thermics are often essential steps before a design is approved.